Location Sound Recording for Film and Television

 - equipment maintenance and problem solving

-The course starts in September with a term of intensive workshops and exercises that prepare students to record sound on shoots with MA students in the following Spring and Summer terms.
-Alongside location and studio shoots for both documentary, fiction films and television productions, the programme of workshops and tuition continues throughout the course.
+The course starts in September with a term of intensive online workshops and exercises that prepare students to record sound on shoots with MA students in the following Spring and Summer terms.
+Alongside location and studio shoots for documentary, fiction films and television productions, the programme of workshops and tuition continues throughout the course.
 Unlike other schools, all production costs are met by the School.
 In addition you will be given a cash Production Budget.

 Every year, our students work on a large range of short films.